Vargasavour Recipes

 Instructions

-• Remove the bone from the leg of lamb and cut slits every few centimeters.
+• Butterfly the leg of lamb by removing the bone, then cut slits every few centimeters across the meat.

-• Place the leg in a shallow dish and add extra virgin olive oil, red wine vinegar, sea salt, black pepper, cumin powder, chili flakes, and dried oregano.
+• Place the butterflied leg of lamb in a shallow dish and add the extra virgin olive oil, red wine vinegar, sea salt, black pepper, cumin powder, chili flakes, and dried oregano.

-• Mix to coat the lamb evenly in the marinade.
+• Mix well so the butterflied lamb is evenly coated in the marinade.

-• Cover and refrigerate for at least 2 hours or overnight.
+• Cover and refrigerate for at least 2 hours or overnight so the flavors can penetrate the meat.

 • Prepare a charcoal BBQ until the coals are hot and covered with a light layer of ash.